RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2020-11-10-previous-weeks-2.md

 ## Training Networks

-Now that we have the proper datashets created to train different models of Neural Networks with Deep Learning is time to check if the conclusions made by Nuria are the same with my models.
+Now that we have the proper datasets created to train different models of Neural Networks with Deep Learning is time to check if the conclusions made by Nuria are the same with my models.
 I keeped the models which give her the least mean realative error after making the test.

 For training the network I have been using the scripts main_train.py and net_train_config.yml located in [link](https://github.com/RoboticsLabURJC/2020-tfg-alvaro-martin/tree/main/Generator%20%26%20Train_Test/Network)